Visit Kuala Terengganu in Malaysia

 Pulau Perhentian Video Guide

-Largest man made lake in SE Asia
+Tasik Kenyir (Kenyir Lake): the largest man made lake in SE Asia

 Less than an hours drive from Terengganu's international airport is Lake Kenyir.